 Combine the milk with either the lemon juice or the vinegar and let it stand for about 10 minutes.
 You will see when it works, I promise!

 What Kind of Milk to use for a Buttermilk Substitution

 Use whatever milk you have on hand.
 It’s the tanginess you are wanting to achieve.

 That means, that if you are looking to lighten the calories, you can use that skim milk or even non-dairy or vegan milk for those types of dietary needs.

 When you make homemade buttermilk you use it in the same proportions that any recipe calls for.
 This buttermilk substitute recipe makes 1 cup of buttermilk alternative.
 If you need less, cut the recipe, more double it.
 You get the idea.

 If you store your homemade buttermilk then get ready for it to turn into curds and be more like ricotta cheese.
 In this case, don’t bother storing it.
 Just make as much as you need for the recipe.
 Unless you love homemade ricotta.
 In that case, go for it!

 Don’t forget where you found this handy substitute!
 Pin it to your favorite Pinterest recipe board so you can find it easily the next time you need a substitution for buttermilk!

 What recipes can I use buttermilk substitute in?

 Buttermilk always adds a special tangy touch to so many recipes.
 It is pretty much the “secret” ingredient in making things like pancakes and biscuits taste better.
-But there is a lot more you can use it for as well…
+But there are a lot more ways to use it!
+Here are some favorites of mine: